realkarych/postamt/DOCS.md

 Our advise: managing locales is a very tedious and inconvenient process, so we use https://poedit.net/ to create translations faster.

 ## Run, Test & Deployment
 We use Docker and docker-compose to organize testing and deploying environments.
-Project runs in two Docker containers:
+Project runs Docker containers:

 1) Bot
 2) PostgreSQL
+3) Confluent Kafka
+4) Confluent Zookeeper

+**Build app:** `make build`
 **Launch app in Debug mode (with stacktrace):** `make debug` **Launch app in Production mode:** `make run`